Current Weather

 Weather Briefing

-VFRTabatinga Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 8,000 feet and 10 miles or greater visibility.
+VFRTabatinga Airport is currently reporting visual flight rules (VFR) conditions with clear skies.

 Wind Analysis